cmagarap/covid-data-pipeline/README.md

 # COVID Data Pipeline

 This repository contains an end-to-end data pipeline for processing Johns Hopkins University COVID-19 dataset.
 This pipeline has a backfill for the date range of January 2020 to March 2023.
-It consists of three main components: data loader, transformer, and data exporter.
+It consists of four main components: data loader, data exporter, and two dbt blocks.

-The data loader block extracts CSV data from the GitHub repository, while the transformer handles tasks such as managing missing values, addressing inconsistent columns, dropping duplicate rows, and resolving data type conflicts.
+The data loader block extracts CSV data from the GitHub repository, and handles missing values, addressing inconsistent columns, dropping duplicate rows, and resolving data type conflicts.
-Finally, the data exporter inserts the processed data into a Postgres table.
+The data exporter inserts the processed data into a Postgres table, then the dbt block performs a query for Daily Country Cases report, then rebuilds all model using dbt run --full-refresh.

-Initially, I attempted to utilize dbt with Mage, but encountered difficulties configuring it.
-As a result, I opted to utilize Python blocks within
-Mage to avoid wasting time.
-This project presented a challenge for me as I needed to quickly familiarize myself with the Mage platform due to my lack of prior experience with it.

 ## Built with